 There are a number of curved walls in Shibden Park’s Dry Stone Walls in Yorkshire exhibition.
 The most complicated in terms of technical construction is this wall which stretches from the rectangular Lunkey to the entrance cairns

 Curving around and across the roots of the tree in the photograph, the wall follows a fairly level contour.
 Notice that throughs in this section have been left visible adopting a more traditional field wall construction.
-A lintel has been used to bridge a lateral root of the tree and this is only visible from the outside of the wall.
+A lintel has been used to bridge a lateral root of the tree but this is only visible from the outside of the wall.

 As the dry stone wall turns towards the entrance, echoing the circular sheepfold, you climb steeply and the building technique changes accordingly, the stones being laid horizontally and stepped into the slope.